natashapl/10x-vop-pra/README.md

 ### Adding custom Javascript

 Javascript can be added to the admin UI or site UI by adding or importing code into the `_includes/theme/js/admin.js` or `_includes/theme/js/app.js` files respectively.

+### Update the site.yaml url

+Currently, the url in the site.yaml file points to the Preview Cloud Pages main branch link.
+Once this site has a permanent domain, the url will need to be updated.